Naoru347/csci6561_hci_group_project/README.md

 - Primary Owner: Dmitri Stanchevici
 - Contributor: J. M. Paiz

-## Concepts Needed to How to Interact
+## Concepts Needed to Know How to Interact
 - **Protected Composition Space**: A protected composition space refers to a workspace for students to engage in the act of composing--the intentional arrangement of knowledge in written form for a critical dialogue (e.g., Copenhagen Business School, 2022)--in a sheltered, distraction-free environment.
 Specifically, it is one that encourages undistracted writing and focusing solely on the student-writer deploying those resources and knowledge-bases overwhich they have the most immedidate/direct control with the goal of encouraging them to grow these skills through targeted practice and application activities (Gessell, 2021).
 We can see this as operating in a customizable set of modes from most- to least-protectred, based on the needs of the assignment/stage of writing.
 - **Undistracted Writing**: Undistracted writing here refers to the purest mode of composition, one in which the student-writer only has access to their immediate knowledgebases, linguistic toolkits, and rhetorical repetiors.
 In undistracted writing, it is just the student, the WYSIWYG editor, and their embodied cognitive affordances.
 - **Supported Writing**: Supported writing here refers to the act of composing with some form(s) of external cognitive/linguistic affordance(s), such as a source article on a topic, an academic word list, an AI-powered grammar checker (which is all of them post-2013 (Park, 2019)).